bdbrown4/crypto-web-component/README.md

 This is a custom web component that allows for you to search for a crypto currency and fetch it's current USD dollar value.

 ## Display
-Here is how the web component is displayed
+Here is how the web component is displayed:

 ![plot](./crypto.gif)

 ## Installation